-I read a book titled “Awakening to the Dream”.
-The book makes a statement reflecting the act of seeking enlightenment through meditation is an “admission that you are still seeking”.
-In other words, if you meditate you can not find enlightened as long as you continue to mediate.
+I read a book titled “Awakening to the Dream.”
+The book makes a statement reflecting the act of seeking enlightenment through meditation is an “admission that you are still seeking.”
+In other words, if you meditate you cannot find enlightened as long as you continue to mediate.

 Enlightenment is a state of being liberated – not something you strive for.
-So how do we find the a liberated state of being?
+So how do we find a liberated state of being?

 Indifference, I have found, must be learned.
 It is a “state” of awareness.
 It comes from knowing how to sit back and watch while still being present and on-guard.

 The most liberating moments of my life have come from this state.
 I built my golf swing in this state of awareness.
 I didn’t judge myself or my results.
-I simply observed and adjusted.
+I merely observed and adjusted.
 I was keenly aware and indifferent.

-I am an impatient person but when it came to learning my golf swing, I was fervently committed and patient with the process.
+I am an impatient person, but when it came to learning my golf swing, I was fervently committed and patient with the process.
 This made the process fun.

 Having fun is an aspect of being at the moment.